wagnerbrodrigues/mdd_chatgpt_person-registration/README.md

 # Person Registration with Token

 This project is a simple web application for registering people with an ID and name, generating an MD5 token for each person, and storing this information in a MongoDB database.
-The application is built using Flask and Docker, and it was generated with the assistance of ChatGPT using Model-Driven Development (MDD).
+The application is built using Flask and Docker, and it was generated with the assistance of ChatGPT using Model-Driven Development (MDD), with the models stored in the diagrams folder.

 ## Project Structure